 The scale at which JPMorgan’s Global CIO Lori Beer operates is extraordinary.
-She is responsible for 50,000+ technologists and a $12 billion IT budget, at an institution that moves some $7 trillion daily, serving 63 million US households (55 million of them digital), 80% of the Fortune 500, and 56%+ of the world’s largest pension funds, sovereign wealth funds and central banks.
+She is responsible for 50,000+ technologists and a $12 billion IT budget, at an institution that moves $7 trillion across markets daily.
+The bank serves customers including 63 million US households (55 million of them digital), 80% of the Fortune 500, and 56%+ of the world’s largest pension funds, sovereign wealth funds and central banks.

 “I like to think about execution every day: making sure we're taking care of our customers or clients,” she says, “because most of our businesses, our products and services really are enabled via technology.
 But the top thing I spend my day thinking about is the talent needed to help expand an organisation of this scale: we are in one of the hottest tech markets that I've ever seen in terms of attraction of talent, and Covid has accelerated that: every business is digitalising”.

 What does a Global CIO with this kind of budget do, at this kind of scale?

 As JPMorgan’s Global Chief Information Officer, her responsibilities stretch widely across the firm, from managing risk and helping facilitate innovation.
 Understanding some of the reporting lines helps contextualise her centrality to not just big picture IT strategy, but product delivery, compliance, security and a great deal more.

 “We have a Head of Strategy and a fulsome team that's constantly looking across every area, including new database technology, storage technology, cloud technology, AI, quantum,” she details.
 “They are really dedicated to understanding each particular horizontal; how we work with our CIOs to embed it. e.g. How do we prepare the organisation for quantum safe encryption?
 Or news items, like SolarWinds, or the pipeline attack: how do we explain that to the operating committee relative to how we protect our environment; where the risk exists?
 Where do we need to partner?”